agiliq/django-graphos/README.md

     {{ chart.as_html }}

 In this example we are planning to use Google chart, as is evident from the import statement in the view, we import gchart.LineChart.
-So we must also include the gchart javascript in our template.
+So we must also include the google chart javascript in our template.

     <script type="text/javascript" src="https://www.google.com/jsapi"></script>
     <script type="text/javascript">